glue-viz/glue-solar/docs/guide-to-glue-1dprofile-viewer-for-iris-data.rst

 Once the 1D Profile viewer shows up, you will be shown a collapsible version of the ``Maximum`` function of the 1D spectrum.
-However, this may not be very telling and is not a genuine 1D spectrum, but is some statistical representation of the maximum of the quantity concerned.
+However, this may not be very telling and is not a genuine 1D spectrum, but is a statistical representation of the maximum of the quantity concerned.
 By default the x-axis for the setup is ``TIME``, so we will need to first tweak the time slider in order to trigger the generation of a ``SlicedData`` object with a non-trivial slice value for the time dimension, as time in this context is effectively the variable.
 So one would expect to